-You can also dial PhilHealth’s hotline linked to an interactive voice response system to inquire your contributions, follow up on membership, benefits and other related questions you may have.
+You can also dial PhilHealth’s hotline linked to an interactive voice response system to inquire about your contributions, follow up on membership, benefits, and other related questions you may have.

 How to check your PhilHealth contributions using the IVRS:

 1. Prepare your PhilHealth Identification Number.
-You can find this number within your PhilHealth ID card.
+You can find this number on your PhilHealth ID card.

 2. Dial (02) 441-7442 and follow the instructions from the voice prompt.

 How to check your SSS contributions

 1. Online via the My.SSS

 Just like PhilHealth, you can check your SSS contribution online through the My.SSS facility.
 As a member of SSS (even if you are not currently active in your contribution), you are eligible to register for a My.SSS account.

 - Log in to your My.SSS account by entering your user ID and password.